cbrepo/celery/docs/reference/celery.app.amqp.rst

         .. attribute:: Consumer

-            Base Consumer class used.
+            The task consumer class used.
             Default is :class:`kombu.compat.Consumer`.

+        .. attribute:: ConsumerSet

+            The class used to consume from multiple queues using the same channel.

         .. attribute:: queues